 - Verify that you have downloads in France, Italy, and Switzerland

 - Select each country and verify that you have the following four maps downloaded:

 - Aosta Valley (Italy)

 - Lake Geneva Region (Switzerland)

 That’s it!
 You’re all set to navigate on the Tour du Mont Blanc like a pro with an offline GPS map utilizing Maps.me.
 You can now zoom in on specific sections, view trail segments, and see all of the campgrounds along the route!

 Are you interested in getting your own custom GPS maps for the Tour du Mont Blanc?
 We can create them for your own custom itinerary!

 A note on battery life

 One of the easiest ways for the app-navigation method to go awry is for your phone battery to die.
 I recommend two strategies to help prevent an unexpected dead battery from sabotaging your trip.
-The first is to ensure that you turn off the GPS in your phone when the app is not in use.
-To do this navigate to ‘Settings’ > ‘GPS Option’ and be sure to uncheck the box marked ‘Keep GPS ON’.
-This will ensure that your phone isn’t wasting battery finding your location when you don’t need it.
+The first is to ensure that you always exit the app before locking your phone.
+This will prevent the app from continually locating you, and thus draining your battery.
 You can also keep your phone on “airplane mode” to prevent it from wasting battery life while searching for cell service.